elizabethpursell/NetSuite-Default-Values/README.md

 # NetSuite-Default-Values
 ## Project Overview
 ### Purpose
 This repository holds different examples of setting default field values using SuiteScript and SQL.
-The different field types include dropdown lists, checkboxes, and text boxes.
+The different field types include dropdown lists, checkboxes, text boxes, and sublists.
 There is also an example of how to set a field to mandatory using SuiteScript API Version 1.0.
 ### Features
 - Default Field Values
 - Mandatory Fields
+- Sublists
 - Saved Searches
 - SQL Default Value Expressions
 ### Prerequisites